kratoslow/MacClean/README.md

 ## Building

-1. Open `MacCoolClean.xcodeproj` in Xcode
+1. Open `CoolClean.xcodeproj` in Xcode
 2. Select your team for code signing
 3. Build and run (⌘R)